 Sant Pau Recinte Modernista

 Finding this place online felt like hitting the jackpot.
-The not so popular Unesco World heritage site is a former hospital with stunning architecture!
-Sounds like a dream!
+The not so popular Unesco World Heritage site is a former hospital with stunning architecture!
+It sounds like a dream!
 So why is it on the top of this list and not the other one?

 I had built my expectations very high and Sat Pau let me down.

-Castaway Tip: If you still want to visit it, do it on Sunday when there is no entry fee.
+If you still want to visit it, do it on Sunday when there is no entry fee

 Sagrada Familia Facades